Past Group members

 Dr Jonathan Markham

 Jon was born in 1977 in Dewsbury, West Yorkshire.
 In late 1996 he began a Physics degree at the University of Durham, graduating in 2000 with an Msci (Hons) in the subject.
 A successful research based fourth year undergraduate project into the time resolved behaviour of light emitting polymers supervised by Prof. Ifor Samuel encouraged him to further his studies and undertake a PhD investigating these materials at the University of St Andrews, under the same supervision.
 His work involved probing the interfacial interactions of polymer materials with Indium Tin Oxide in LED contacts, with an aim to improve device efficiency and quality.
 Jon received his PhD in 2004 and now works in London as a patent agent.

 Dr Steven Magennis

 Steven was born in Edinburgh in 1974, spending his childhood in nearby Dalkeith.
 He studied at the University of Edinburgh and received a first class degree in chemistry in 1996 and a PhD in 2000, the latter for work on the synthesis and photoluminescence of lanthanide complexes.
 Steven took up his present position as a postdoctoral research fellow in St Andrews at the beginning of 2001 and and investigated the nature of the light-emitting species in conjugated polymers.
-Steven is now an EPSRC Advanced Fellow at the University of Manchester.
+Steven then became an EPSRC Advanced Fellow at the University of Manchester.
 He is now a Reader and group leader in the University of Glasgow

 Prof. John Lupton